Cornal Hendricks: Representative rugby

-He was also a member of the South Africa Sevens team during the 2011–12 and 2012–13 IRB Sevens World Series.
+Hendricks was also a member of the South Africa Sevens team during the 2011–12 and 2012–13 IRB Sevens World Series.
 In 2013, he was included in the squad for the 2013 Rugby World Cup Sevens.

 In May 2014, Hendricks was one of eight uncapped players that were called up to a Springbok training camp prior to the 2014 mid-year rugby union tests.

-He made his debut on 14 June 2014 for the Springboks against Wales in Durban.
+Hendricks made his debut on 14 June 2014 for the Springboks against Wales in Durban.